OmegaStator/EzADB/README.md

 ## Installation

-no installation is needed, you only need Python with the Subprocess and Platform module installed
+No installation is needed, you only need Python installed

 ## (Maybe) Upcoming features